Dariush-Tasdighi/DT-Security-Webcam/README.md

 # From https://www.python.org site:

-    Download and Install the latest version of Python
+- Download and Install the latest version of Python

-# Open PowerShell command in Windows:
+# Open PowerShell prompt in Windows:

 ### For the first time (You must have internet connection), run below command: